erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 The [EEP-49 "Value-Based Error Handling Mechanisms"](/eeps/eep-0049), was suggested by Fred Hebert already 2018 and now it has finally been implemented as the first feature within the new feature concept.

-The `maybe ... end` construct which is similar to `begin ... end` in that it is used to group multiple distinct expressions as a single block.
+The `maybe ... end` construct is similar to `begin ... end` in that it is used to group multiple distinct expressions as a single block.
 But there is one important difference in that the `maybe` block does not export its variables while `begin` does export its variables.